SCOTTSBLUFF, Neb. (AP) - A Scottsbluff legislative candidate says he’s been working with the IRS to eliminate a $30,500 tax lien.

 Meister says he’s working with the IRS on paying the arrearage.
 He told The Associated Press on Tuesday that he expected to be caught up by the end of the month.

 Meister is running against Valley Bank President John Stinner Sr. for the legislative seat in Nebraska’s 48th District.

-Information from: KNEB-AM, http://www.kneb.com
+Information from: KNEB-AM, https://www.kneb.com